Arts + Culture

 Blanden Art Museum

-Located in the Oak Hills Historic District and built in 1932, the Blanden Art Museum has a permanent collection which includes modern American & European paintings, African sculptures, glassworks and 16th-20th century American, European & Japanese prints.
-The Blanden also has adult and youth classes, art education classes, meet & greet artist events and family fun activities.
+Built in the Oak Hill Historic District in 1932, the Blanden Art Museum has a permanent collection which includes modern American and European paintings, African sculptures, glassworks, and 16th-20th century American, European, and Japanese prints.
+They also host adult and youth classes, art education classes, meet and greet artist events, and family fun activities.

 WEBSITE